 How to Replace Mercury Tracker 25EL Prop Shaft Seals

-Leaking oil seals at the prop shaft means oil is escaping from your Mercury outboard’s lower unit, and is also a sign that water is getting into it.
+Leaking oil seals at the prop shaft means oil is escaping from your Mercury outboard’s lower unit, and is also a sign that water is getting into it, so replacing those seals is a high priority.

-Water in the gearcase causes extreme damage, so replacing those leaking oil seals is an absolute priority.
-Watch the video above and follow the steps below to replace the prop shaft oil seals on a Mercury Tracker 25EL or any similar outboard motor.
+Watch the video above and follow the steps below to replace the prop shaft oil seals on a Mercury Tracker 25EL outboard motor.

-Tools and Parts Needed – Mercury Tracker 25 Output Seal Replacement
+Tools and Parts – Mercury Tracker 25 Output Seal Replacement

 - Ratchet and 5/16th socket